syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 ### Allow editing when pressing minus key

-SfDataGrid does not allow the cell to get into the edit mode while pressing the <kbd>-</kbd> key or any special character.
+Data Grid does not allow the cell to get into the edit mode while pressing the <kbd>-</kbd> key or any special character.
 You can overcome this behavior by deriving a class from `GridCellNumericRenderer` and override the `ShouldGridTryToHandleKeyDown` method.

 {% tabs %}
 {% highlight c# %}